pgtipping/Synthalyst/memory-bank/activeContext.md

 - Explore creating specialized variants for specific sections of the application
 - Implement automated detection of navigation hooks to suggest wrapping with ClientComponentWrapper
 - Add the pattern to the project's ESLint rules to enforce proper usage

+## Current Focus - 2024-03-08 16:00

+The current focus is on ensuring consistent and correct LLM API integration across the application, particularly for the Training Plan Creator feature.
+Recent work has involved:

+1. Standardizing the Gemini API integration:

+   - Updated the environment variable from `GOOGLE_GEMINI_API_KEY` to `GEMINI_API_KEY`
+   - Ensured the default model is set to "gemini-2.0-flash" instead of "gemini-pro"
+   - Verified that all code using the Gemini API follows the established patterns

+2. Verifying the OpenRouter API integration for the Llama 3.2 3b model:

+   - Confirmed the correct usage of the OpenRouter API for accessing the Llama model
+   - Ensured the model name "meta-llama/llama-3.2-3b-instruct" is used consistently

+3. Documenting the two-stage LLM approach for the Training Plan Creator:
+   - Premium users: Gemini 2.0 Flash for resource recommendations + Llama 3.2 3b for plan generation
+   - Free users: Enhanced prompt with Llama 3.2 3b only

+## Recent Changes - 2024-03-08 16:05

+- Fixed inconsistencies in the Gemini API integration in `nextjs-app/src/lib/gemini.ts`
+- Updated Memory Bank documentation to reflect the correct API usage patterns
+- Added detailed examples and guidelines to `.cursorrules` for future reference

+## Next Steps - 2024-03-08 16:10

+1. Continue monitoring the performance of the Gemini 2.0 Flash model for resource recommendations
+2. Consider implementing additional validation for the resources returned by the Gemini API
+3. Explore opportunities to further optimize the prompts for both Gemini and Llama models
+4. Ensure all environment variables are properly documented in `.env.example` files

+## Active Decisions - 2024-03-08 16:15

+1. **LLM Selection Strategy**:

+   - Use Gemini 2.0 Flash for resource recommendations due to its knowledge of current resources and ability to follow structured output formats
+   - Use Llama 3.2 3b for plan generation due to its strong reasoning capabilities and cost-effectiveness

+2. **API Integration Pattern**:

+   - Maintain utility functions (`getGeminiModel()`, `openRouter` instance) for consistent API access
+   - Use Zod schemas for validating structured outputs from LLMs
+   - Implement robust error handling for all LLM API calls

+3. **Environment Variable Naming**:
+   - Standardize on `GEMINI_API_KEY` for the Google Generative AI API
+   - Maintain `OPENROUTER_API_KEY` for the OpenRouter API
+   - Ensure all `.env.example` files reflect the current naming conventions